Young-ook/data-lab/labs/machinelearning.md

 - `feature-engineering.ipynb`

 ## MLOps

+### Airflow
+Open the [airflow.md](../airflow/airflow.md) file in the *airflow* directory and follow the instructions.

 ### MLflow
-Open the `mlflow.ipynb` notebook in the *mlops* directory and follow the instructions.
-And if you are looking for the latest examples and advanced guide for MLflow, you can follow the instructions from [the official MLflow repository](https://github.com/mlflow/mlflow).
+Open the [mlflow.ipynb](mlflow/mlflow.ipynb) jupyter notebook and follow the instructions.
+If you are looking for the latest examples and advanced guide for MLflow, you can follow the instructions from [the official MLflow repository](https://github.com/mlflow/mlflow).
 Clone the mlflow into the *data-lab/labs/extra* directory and run examples by following the intructions of each jupyter notebooks under the example directory.
 You should make a *extra* directory where to clone the mlflow examples if you don't have it on your workspace.
 ```bash
 git clone https://github.com/mlflow/mlflow.git
 ```

 ![mlflow-web](../images/wsl-jupyter-mlflow-web.png)

-### Airflow
-Open the [airflow.md](../airflow/airflow.md) file in the *airflow* directory and follow the instructions.

 ### Kedro
 Kedro is an open-source Python framework to create reproducible, maintainable, and modular data science code.
 It uses software engineering best practices to help you build production-ready data science pipelines.
 You can build your MLOps pipeline by following the official [Kedro Tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html).